rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model.py file contains the code for preprocessing images, augmenting the data, training the model and saving the convolution neural network.
 The preprocessing steps and model description are described as follows.

+  * Data collection
+    After the collection process, I had X number of data points.
+I then preprocessed this data by ...
   * Data Preprocessing Steps
     1.  datasets are provided
     2.  data are read from driving_log.csv for datasets